 Faculty will provide required accommodations.
-ODS should be contacted for assistance if there are questions about an accommodation, or how to provide the accommodation.
+DS should be contacted for assistance if there are questions about an accommodation, or how to provide the accommodation.
 Faculty may not question the student regarding the nature of the disability or whether a disability exists when accommodations have been authorized by the university.
 Faculty may not request to examine the student's documentation without written consent by the student.

-If the faculty member is unable to provide the recommended accommodations for testing, ODS can assist in providing an alternative testing environment.
-It then becomes the student's responsibility to work with faculty members for any scheduled testing with ODS.
+If the faculty member is unable to provide the recommended accommodations for testing, DS can assist in providing an alternative testing environment.
+It then becomes the student's responsibility to work with faculty members for any scheduled testing with DS.

-All Accommodations Instructions Letters are emailed to the faculty, including courses taught online and we ask that you reply with a confirmation receipt of email.
+If this is an online class, the Accommodations Instructions Letter will be emailed to the faculty member and we ask that you reply with a confirmation or received email.